 It’s not a secret that many wealthy people feel more entitled and even exhibit the traits of narcissism.
 A recent study has found the reason why.

 Right before our eyes, the world is changing around us.
-With each passing day, technology advances and for some of us, so does our wealth.
+With each passing day, technology advances, and for some of us, so does our wealth.

 How does it affect us as human beings?
 Does it change who we are?

-Over the years, psychological research has shown us that the compassion for our brothers and sisters of life has been taking a downward spiral.
+Over the years, psychological research has shown us that the compassion for our brothers and sisters in life has been taking a downward spiral.
 Wealth and social media have caused us to lose our humanity for others and have made us selfish.

 To make a positive effect on the world, we all must maintain our empathy.
 Empathy leads us to trust, love, rise against hate, and most importantly, make us happier individuals.